rbogle/backstage-on-aws/README.md

 ## Create a Route53 publichostedzone
 The cdk stack assumes a pre-existing domain name and hosted zone in route53.

-You can change this to generate one on the fly if the domain is registered with AWS already, however its just as easy to setup a new hosted zone via the console. see: [Route53 docs](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html)
+You can change the cdk stack to generate one on the fly if the domain is registered with AWS already, however its just as easy to setup a new hosted zone via the console. see: [Route53 docs](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html)

 ## Initialize and Deploy CDK project
 This project is set up like a standard Python CDK project.
 The initialization